neokofg/Compact-Layer-Modules-Laravel-Architecture/README.md

 # Compact Layer Modules Architecture

 Welcome to the Compact Layer Modules Architecture repository!
-This architecture is designed to be efficient, modular, and scalable, making it ideal for large projects.
-It aims to balance simplicity and functionality, ensuring that your code remains clean and maintainable even as your project grows.
+This architecture is designed to be fast and small.
+It aims to balance simplicity and functionality, ensuring that your code remains clean and maintainable.

 ## Table of Contents